Undergraduate Student Life: Clubs, Awards, and Honors Resources

-The Honors Research seminar for the BBA program is designed to introduce high achieving BBA students to research.
+This honors seminar is designed to introduce high-achieving bachelor-level students to research.
 This credit-bearing course provides select students with an opportunity to conduct original research under the supervision of a faculty researcher.
-BBA students will learn about the academic research process through presentations and research assignments.
+Bachelor-level students will learn about the academic research process through presentations, guest lectures and research assignments.
 At the conclusion of the seminar, student researchers will showcase their research projects at college sponsored colloquia.
-Eligibility includes junior status, a minimum 3.5 grade point average and demonstrated research ability, and recommendations from BBA faculty.
-Successful completion of this course will culminate in Honors distinction at graduation.
+Eligibility includes junior status, a minimum of a 3.5 grade point average, demonstrated research ability, and recommendations from bachelor-level faculty.
+Successful completion of this course will culminate distinction at graduation.

 Phi Theta Kappa Honor Society